Quickstart: Install the Microsoft Defender for Identity sensor

 - A downloaded copy of your Defender for Identity sensor setup package and the access key.

-- For sensor installations on AD FS servers, if you are using an external SQL server, configure the SQL server to allow the Directory service account (Configuration > Directory services > Username) connect, log in, read, and select permissions to the AdfsConfiguration database.
+- For sensor installations on AD FS servers, configure the SQL server to allow the Directory service account (Configuration > Directory services > Username) connect, log in, read, and select permissions to the AdfsConfiguration database.

 Install the sensor